petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/liferay-experience-cloud-self-managed/cloud-development-lifecycle/deploying-and-configuring-your-custom-service.md

 ## Deploying Your Custom Service to Your UAT Environment

-Navigate to your custom service's directory in your project repository, and use the CLI tool to deploy it directly.
+Navigate to your custom service's directory in your project repository and use the CLI tool to deploy it directly.

 ```bash
 lcp deploy